Mostafa-Shalaby/MediaManager/README.md

 - [ ] Setup Some Views.
 - [ ] More wil steps will be added over times

+- [ ] Optional : Adding a logging service (Nlog possibly..)
+- [ ] Optional : Setup some sort of AppConfig (Xaml file, or using the AppConfig.json).

 ---

 ### Status of the project
-: *Alive & Still Underconstruction.*
+ *Alive & Still Underconstruction.*

 ---